apache/echarts-doc/en/option/series/tree.md

             },
             itemStyle: {
                 ...
-            }
+            },
+            collapsed: null, // If set as `true`, the node is collpased in the initialization.
             children: [...]  // leaf nodes do not have children, can not write.
         },
         ...
     ]
 };
 ```